What is the significance of the Notice of Privacy Practices for a HIPAA-covered entity?

 Emphasizes safeguards through administrative, technical, and physical measures.

-Instills a culture of data stewardship and accountability.
+Instills data stewardship and accountability.

 Guidance for Healthcare ProfessionalsProvides reference for permissible PHI uses and disclosures.